 The Star Ingredient: Coconut

 Mixology Tip: This cocktail fit for an island vacation calls for tequila, Cointreau, coconut milk, coconut cream, lime juice, half-and-half, and simple syrup.
 Heidi Larsen from Foodie Crush advises against forgoing the coconut cream and only using coconut milk in this recipe.
 “The coconut cream gives the drink a more intense coconut flavor and creamy texture,” according to Larsen.
+It's one of the best margarita ingredients you likely never thought of before.

 Pair With: Serve up your creamy drink with one of these delicious (and easy!) salsa recipes.